iamboorrito/Lagrange-Interpolation-Demo/README.md

 # Lagrange-Interpolation-Demo
-A graphical demo of using Newton's Divided Differences to calculate Lagrange polynomials.
+A graphical demo of Newton's Divided Differences to calculate Lagrange polynomials.